Bell's whisky: History

+In 1997, Guinness merged with Grand Metropolitan to create Diageo, the current owner of Arthur Bell & Sons.

 Production

 Blair Athol is the main component of the blend.
 Dufftown and Inchgower still figure, but Glenkinchie and Caol Ila are also components.

 The Pittyvaich distillery was used in the blend between 1974 and 1993.

 Bell's is bottled at Diageo's Shieldhall, Glasgow plant.

 The product is 40% ABV in the UK, and 43% ABV in South Africa.

+Distilleries

+Arthur Bell & Sons Ltd owned three whisky distilleries in Scotland: